Accessibility

 Accessible Services

-TBPL can arrange for accessible feedback and provide alternate formats upon request; please reach out via email to comments@tbpl.ca, or by phone to Cherri Braye at 684-6804.
+TBPL can arrange for accessible feedback and provide alternate formats upon request; please reach out via email to comments@tbpl.ca, or by phone to our Director of Resources at (807) 684-6804.

-Documents required under the Accessibility for Ontarians with Disabilities Act are available on request via email to comments@tbpl.ca, or by phone to Cherri Braye at 684-6804.
+Documents required under the Accessibility for Ontarians with Disabilities Act are available on request via email to comments@tbpl.ca, or by phone to our Director of Resources at (807) 684-6804.

 Home Service

-Patrons who qualify with visual, physical or other disabilities, may wish to have materials delivered to their place of residence on an on-demand or monthly volunteer service.
-For more information please click through here.
+Home Service provides patrons with visual, physical or other disabilities, with materials delivered to their place of residence on an on-demand or monthly volunteer service.

 Centre for Equitable Library Access (CELA)